Lindos-Mahadi/lindos-mahadi/README.md

 ### Hi I'm MIZANUR RAHMAN MAHADI

 - 🔭 I’m currently working on ...
 Bootstrap Project
 - 🌱 I’m currently learning ...
-React with JavaScript
+ReactJS with JavaScript
 - 👯 I’m looking to collaborate on ... as a Member with a Team
 - 🤔 I’m looking for help with ...Any valueable Software Company
 - 💬 Ask me about ... any related stuf